NBISweden/IgDiscover-legacy/doc/guide.rst

 assigned.tab.gz
 ---------------

 This file is a gzip-compressed table with tab-separated values.
-It is created by ``igdiscover parse`` and is the result of parsing IgBLAST output.
+It is created by the ``igdiscover igblast`` subcommand and is the result of parsing raw output from IgBLAST.
 It contains a few additional columns that do not come directly from IgBLAST.
 In particular, the CDR3 sequence is detected, the sequence before the V gene match is split into *UTR* and *leader*, and the RACE-specific run of G nucleotides is also detected.